“Once you have commitment, you need the discipline and hard work to get you there.” — Haile Gebrselassie

 Do one small thing a day to improve your organization.
 That’s all it takes.

-Like all the other habits, the habit of organization can be slowly built up over time.
+Like all the other habits, the habit of organizatio slowly builds up over time.
 It requires some effort and attention, yes, but it will pay off enormously in the long run.
-When the physical space around you is organized, your mind becomes more relaxed, stress free, and able to focus.
+When the physical space around you is organized, your mind is more relaxed, stress free, and able to focus.

 In turn, you can be more self-disciplined when your life is more organized.
 This includes keeping lists along with organizing your drawers.
 When you’re done using something, put it back into the place where it belongs rather than just leaving it out.